Skip to content

 Tags for this device.

-In-memory cache from aiocache library for this device (None if cache is disabled).
+In-memory cache for this device (None if cache is disabled).

 cache_locks dict